-Phoebe.Gatsos@ggs.wa.edu.au
+Head of Learning - The Arts Brad.Minchin@ggs.wa.edu.au

 Drama General

 This is the pathway for Year 11 students who are interested in drama, but are not suited for a more academic ATAR course.
 This course will count towards secondary graduation, however, it will not count towards an ATAR score.
 While some students intend to make a career in drama and related fields, they also participate in drama for enjoyment and satisfaction.